imran2mna/performance_tuning/README.md

-Performance Tuning

-Following repositories is a store of performance related tuning documents.
+The repository is a store of Linux performance related tuning documents found on various Internet sources.